Loli-Feature-Flags/.github/profile/README.md

 - ✅ Availability first.
 Never worry about third party service outages!
 - 🛡️ Own your data, control the data flow!
 Bye, bye, PII concerns!
 - 💎 Intuitive UI.
 Usable by everyone.
 - 🧩 Fits in your stack.
-Pluggable UI and storage agnostic.
+Storage agnostic.
+Pluggable UI.
 - 👉 It's your choice: The toolkit that doesn't care how you would like to do things!

 # 📖 Table of contents